 1. Forfeiture of the collateral: Federal and state law permit seizure of assets of the criminal defendant that either (a) have facilitated a criminal enterprise, or (b) have derived from the criminal enterprise.
 Understand, please, that the assets seizure precedes the government’s determination whether there is sufficient cause to move the court for forfeiture.
 The seizure – and deprivation of use of the property and its revenue – can go on for months, even years, before the government determines if it will proceed with its forfeiture petition.
 When my client’s fenced-off motel (which she believed she had secured some months before its seizure) was being used without her knowledge as a shooting gallery, it took years to have it restored to her possession, and the gauntlet required intervention with the Justice Department officials in Washington, D.C. to get the property turned loose.
 Forfeiture leads to the (i) diminution of the value of the collateral in the period pending the property’s return to the owner, (ii) loss of revenue (rent stream) to the owner, which leads to (iii) default in the payment of the mortgage note’s balance.
 Realization on the collateral is a nightmare for the lender, because the forfeiture stymies the effective takeover of the assets, which remain under the control of the U.S. Marshall’s Service or the equivalent state law enforcement authorities, an involuntary and uncooperative “receiver” of the real estate.
 While a MME that is operating within the bounds of the law is unlikely to undergo any such crisis, with the customers coming and going in the common areas, there is no absolute clarity as to what occurs in the neighborhood of the leased premises.

 2. Uninsured or underinsured damage or destruction to the collateral: Even a lender with a certificate establishing its status as a named insured isn’t sufficient to give a lender comfort that its coverage is in the amount of the loan.
-There is some probability that the lender will have to come out of pocket to pay the costs of restoration in the amount of the deductible and the amount that is not the result of a covered casualty, which may incorporate mold or indoor air quality claims for personal injury.
+There is some where to buy ativan online probability that the lender will have to come out of pocket to pay the costs of restoration in the amount of the deductible and the amount that is not the result of a covered casualty, which may incorporate mold or indoor air quality claims for personal injury.
 There is additional possibility that pesticides or herbicides could damage portions of the property or contaminate soil or groundwater adjacent to the leased premises.

 3. Suits by MME clients against the owner for violation of Title III of the Americans With Disabilities Act because the client’s debilitating condition is not accommodated by the physical facilities of the MME-occupied building or project.
 Such a suit could result in an injunction that will require the owner (and in all likelihood, the lender wanting to protect its collateral) substantial sums to be expended for reconstruction of the insufficient facilities.